Apprenticeship in College Teaching

 Active Learning (Required)

-Wednesday, October 2 & Thursday, October 3 2024 12:00 - 1:00 PM, In Person (O'Neill 250)
+Thursday, February 20 2025, 12:00 - 1:00 PM, In Person (O'Neill 250)

 Sarah Castricum, Assistant Director for Faculty Programs

 Hands-on activities such as problem solving and teamwork hold a lot of promise to transform learning, but they can also seem challenging to develop and evaluate.
 This interactive session will explore ways to structure activities that will meet your learning goals for your students and offer them the support they need to succeed.
 We will consider how to use active learning in any discipline, class setting and time frame.
-Enrollment is limited; please register as soon as possible, but no later than September 25th.
+Enrollment is limited; please register as soon as possible, but no later than Feburary 13th.

-Thursday, October 10 2024, 12:00 - 1:00 PM, In Person (O'Neill 250)
+Wednesday, February 26 2025, 12:00 - 1:00 PM, In Person (O'Neill 250)

 Francesca Minonne, Assistant Director for Graduate Student Programs